 Did you know pepper plants are slug magnets?

-Any plant that’s high in nutrients (which the pepper plant is) will attract slugs.
+Any plant high in nutrients (which the pepper plant is) will attract slugs.

 Spraying the leaves with insecticidal soap isn’t enough to stop slugs munching through the leaves of a pepper plant.

-It’s a contact insecticide only, meaning you have to spray them directly with it.
+It’s a contact insecticide only, meaning you must spray them directly.

 It has a similar effect as pouring salt directly onto the slug.
 Kills on impact.